-Piergianni then went on to have spells at Corby Town and Boston United; the latter of which he’d make more than 100 appearances over a period lasting nearly four years.
+Piergianni then went on to have spells at Corby Town and Boston United.
+At the latter, he’d make more than 100 appearances over a period lasting nearly four years.
 That came to an end in January 2017 when the chance to sign for Australian side South Melbourne came about.
 Mind you, his time Down Under wasn’t a long one.
 Five months after he swapped Boston for Bondi (yes, yes – different Aussie city), he was back.
 In doing so, he’d accumulate more than 100 Football League outings in his time at Salford and Oldham.

 Next up, Boro’…